mynormh/catch-of-the-day/lesson.md

 A real-time database from Google, really intuitive and easy to use for JS devs.
 Using web sockets and Rebase (specific to React) for real-time interaction, meaning our stat will be reflected instantly to the database and viceversa.

 We need for the component to be mounted so we can mirror the state to the firebase DB.

+NOW

+A simple serverless deployment service.
+We can quickly deploy our application with the help of the now cli and the npm package `serve`.
+[Catch Of The Day](https://cotd.mynorrmh.now.sh/)